 Depending on whose stocks you’re interested in purchasing, you may be able to buy them directly from the issuer without needing to go through a brokerage firm.

-It pays to read the fine print, however: Buying stocks directly may save you money when it comes to trade commissions, but you may also be subject to proprietary fees from the company itself, or minimum purchase amounts.
+It pays to read the fine print, however: Buying stocks directly may save you money on trade commissions, but you may also be subject to proprietary fees from the company itself, or minimum purchase amounts.

-Furthermore, diversifying your stock portfolio is a smart way to mitigate your risk factor.
-If all of your investments are tied up in a single company, you’re not in a great position if that company should begin to falter—whereas if you’ve invested in several different firms and other asset classes, you have a wider margin for error.
+For investors who go this route, it can still be helpful to diversify your assets.
+If all of your investments are tied up in a single company, you may not be in a great position if that company begins to falter—whereas if you’ve invested in several different firms and other asset classes, you will likely have a wider margin for error.

-Although the stock market is one of the most popular—and, when done right —low-effort ways to invest, there are plenty of other ways to turn your money into more money.
+Although the stock market is one of the most popular and generally low-effort ways to invest, there are plenty of other ways to try turning your money into more money.

 You might consider exploring alternative investments.
 For example, you could invest in real estate and sell property at a profit, or turn a condo into a passive income source by putting it up for lease.
-If you’re savvy enough, you could also invest in art; the value of paintings is disconnected from the behavior of the stock market, so it might rise even during a crash.
+Or you might invest in art; the value of paintings is disconnected from the behavior of the stock market, giving it the potential to rise even during a crash.

-That said, both of these tactics require significantly more time, work, and know-how than crafting a diversified portfolio of stock market assets—opening a brokerage account is a whole lot easier than flipping a house.
-And keep in mind that every investment involves risk.
-There’s no such thing as a sure thing!
+That said, many alternative investments require significantly more time, work, and know-how than crafting a diversified portfolio of stock market assets.
+And as always, every investment involves risk.
+There’s no such thing as a sure thing.

-And if you’ve decided stock market investments are the right move for you and your money, going through a broker can be a relatively simple and low-cost way to gain access to the market.
+If you’ve decided stock market investments are the right move for you and your money, going through a broker can be a relatively simple and low-cost way to gain access to the market.
 For some investors, the accessibility and simplicity of using a broker may outweigh any potential downsides, like fees or required account minimums.